Xanthisma is a genus of about 10 species in the family Asteraceae, native to the United States and Mexico.

 Xanthisma is one of the plants that sleep at night.

 Its petals open up during the day and close down in the evening.
 It’s a behavior called nyctinasty.

 Benefits and Uses

 Xanthisma is drought tolerant and suitable for xeriscaping, a method of gardening or landscaping that minimizes water needs.

 The flowers are generally yellow in color, but there are also varieties that are white and purple.

 Spring, Autumn, Winter, Summer

-Xanthisma prefers well-drained, sandy soils and can survive in dry soil as well.
-The soil pH can vary from 5.0 to 7.0.
+Xanthisma prefers well-drained, sandy soil and can survive in dry soil as well.
+It tolerates pH levels between 5.0 and 7.0.